 In Singapore, the CPF (Central Provident Fund) is the predominant benefit or social security expense that is nationally-mandated.
 While this amount can vary, employers are advised to budget 17% of the employee’s salary – on top of the existing salary.
 This amount is the benefit cost that is contributed to the CPF by the employer.

-There are no employee or employer tax contributions required on a monthly basis in Singapore.
+There are no employee, employer, or payroll tax contributions required on a monthly basis in Singapore.
 Individual tax must be submitted by March 30th each year and report the employee’s income from the previous calendar year.

 🏥 Health insurance